Mattbug3/front-end-interview-questions/README.md

 ###### 2. How do you delare a variable in JavaScript?

 <details><summary><b>Answer</b></summary>
-In JavaScript, we can declare a variable using the var, let, or const keywords.
+In JavaScript, we can declare a variable using the `var`, `let`, or `const` keywords.
 Here's how we can use each of them:

 #### 1. Using `var`: